PsyTeachR/mcs-conv/docs/08-chi-square.md

 Do the following.
 If you need help, consult Chapter \@ref(ref2) and Chapter \@ref(ref3).

 * Open R Studio and set the working directory to your chapter folder.
 Ensure the environment is clear.
 * Open a new R Markdown document and save it in your working directory.
-Call the file "Comapring categories".
+Call the file "Comparing categories".
 * Download <a href="RTA_study1.csv" download>RTA_study1.csv</a> and save it in your chapter folder.
 Make sure that you do not change the file name at all.
 * If you are working on your own computer, install the package `lsr`.
 Remember **do not install packages on university computers, they are already installed**.
 * Delete the default R Markdown welcome text and insert a new code chunk that loads the packages `tidyverse` and `lsr` using the `library()` function and loads the data into an object named `intent_data` using `read_csv()`.